drush-ops/drush/README.txt

      NOTE FOR ADVANCED USERS
-     - If you want to run drush with a specific version of php, rather than the one found by the drush command, you can instead create an alias that executes the drush.php file directly and passes that path to drush:
+     - If you want to run drush with a specific version of php, rather than the one found by the drush command, you can define an environment variable DRUSH_PHP that points to the php to execute: export DRUSH_PHP=/usr/bin/php5
+     OR
+     - If you want to exactly control how drush is called, you may define an alias that executes the drush.php file directly and passes that path to drush:
-       $ alias drush='/path/to/php/php5 /path/to/drush/drush.php --php=/path/to/php/php5'
+       $ alias drush='/path/to/php/php5 -d memory_limit=128M /path/to/drush/drush.php --php="/path/to/php/php5 -d memory_limit=128M"'
+       Note that it is necessary to pass the '--php' option to drush to define how drush should call php if it needs to do so.
-       If you do this, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.
+       If you define an alias, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.

+     NOTE ON PHP.INI FILES
+     - Usually, php is configured to use separate php.ini files for the web server and the command line.
+To see which php.ini file drush is using, run:
+       $ drush status
+     - Compare the php.ini that drush is using with the php.ini that the webserver is using.
+Make sure that drush's php.ini is given as much memory to work with as the web server is; otherwise, Drupal might run out of memory when drush bootstraps it.
+     - Drush requires a fairly unrestricted php environment to run in.
+In particular, you should insure that safe_mode, open_basedir, disable_functions and disable_classes are empty.
+     - If drush is using the same php.ini file as the web server, you can create a php.ini file exclusively for drush by copying your web server's php.ini file to the folder $HOME/.drush or the folder /etc/drush.
+Then you may edit this file and change the settings described above without affecting the php enviornment of your web server.
+Alternately, if you only want to override a few values, copy example.drush.ini from the "examples" folder into $HOME/.drush or the folder /etc/drush and edit to suit.
+See comments in example.drush.ini for more details.

   4. Start using drush by running "drush" from your Drupal root directory.

      (or, if you did not follow step 3, by running "/path/to/drush/drush"